Overview

 • Affordability grants

-Affordability grants are provided directly to child care operators so they can lower parent fees for all families in their program.
+Affordability grants go directly to child care providers so they can lower parent fees for all families in their program.
 Funding is provided for each child based on age range and type of care, up to a maximum amount based on the fees.
 Preschool programs have a set rate of $75 per month per child.
 Parents do not need to apply to benefit from this fee reduction.

 Child care typeInfant (under 19 months)Toddler (19 months to under 3 years)Preschool age (3 years to kindergarten)